RubypyCoding/continuos-integration--Python/README.md

 #### Step 2

-Create `requirements.txt` in the folder of your program:
+Create `requirements.txt` in the folder of your program.
+Add the following code:

 ```
 django